 At a time when trained chefs and owners of food trucks seemed to be come out of two different spheres of the food world, Roy Choi rented a truck of his own and hit the streets of Los Angeles with his unique Mexican tacos stuffed with Korean BBQ-style meat.
-With a pedigree including The Culinary Institute of America, Le Bernardin, and the Beverly Hills Hilton, Chef Choi might not have seemed the most likely candidate to go roadside, hawking tacos on street corners—but that is exactly what he did.
-And that is exactly what has garnered the praise and the attention of the food press and public.
+With a pedigree that included The Culinary Institute of America, Le Bernardin, and the Beverly Hills Hilton, Chef Choi might not have seemed the most likely candidate to go roadside, hawking tacos—but that is exactly what he did.

-After being laid off in the early days of the recession, Chef Choi was approached by his friend Mark Manguera with the idea of running a taco truck.
+Fortuitously, Chef Choi was approached by his friend Mark Manguera with the idea of running a taco truck.
 And so in 2008, in partnership with Mark and Caroline Manguera, he launched Kogi Korean BBQ-To-Go.
-Startup was anything but easy, but Kogi’s popularity grew after Eats.com blogger Alice Shin—now in charge of PR for Kogi—took notice.
+Kogi’s popularity grew after Eats.com blogger Alice Shin—now in charge of PR for Kogi—took notice.
 The business later became a phenomenon.
 Newsweek called it “the first viral eatery,” after it began using Twitter to let its fans know where the Kogi truck would be.
-Today, with four trucks and one outlet in the Alibi Room—a lounge in Culver City, CA—Kogi Korean BBQ-To-Go has more than 105,000 followers on Twitter.
-Building on the success of his mobile culinary business, Chef Choi opened Chego, his first sit-down restaurant, in West L.A. in April 2010 followed by A-Frame in Mar Vista in November 2010 and Sunny Spot in Venice in 2011.
+Building on the success of his mobile culinary business, in 2010, Chef Choi opened Chego!, his first sit-down restaurant, in West L.A.
+Mar Vista followed in November 2010 and Sunny Spot in Venice in 2011.